excid3/noticed/docs/delivery_methods/web_push.md

 Service workers can only be used in the path they are located at and subpaths ie serving `assets/service_worker.js` will only work within the `assets` folder.
 Not ideal!

-There are header you can set to avoid this, but to keep things simple, I've just included it into the public folder.
+There is a header you can set to avoid this, but it isn't supported everywhere.
+To keep it simple, I've just included it into the public folder.
 It is likely you want to handle this differently, but this is a simple starting place.

 ## Handling Failures